borglab/GTDynamics/README.md

 ### Source

-Alternatively, you can install from source if you want more fine-tuned control.
+Alternatively, you can install from source if you are on Linux or want more fine-tuned control.

 We provide an Ubuntu-based process below.
 Please reference [this tutorial](http://gazebosim.org/tutorials?tut=install_dependencies_from_source) for complete details on installing from source.